Your membership has expired

 Washing technology: PrecisionWash, in which sensors detect levels of soil throughout the cycle and wash accordingly.

-Drying technology: PureDry, which relies on the heat of the wash cycle so that when the water stops, the stainless steel walls cool down and pull heat and moisture away from the dishes.
+Drying technology: PureDry relies on the heat of the wash cycle.
+When the water stops, the stainless steel walls cool down and pull heat and moisture away from the dishes.

 Racks: Two non-adjustable racks